Landscape-CV/PyTLidar/paper/paper.md

 [PyTLidar](https://github.com/Landscape-CV/PyTLiDAR) is an open-source Python package that reconstructs 3D tree Quantitative Structure Models (QSM) from Terresrial lidar Scan (TLS) data, providing a user-friendly tool improving and expanding based on the MATLAB-based [TreeQSM](https://github.com/InverseTampere/TreeQSM?tab=readme-ov-file) method [@TreeQSM].
 PyTLidar provides an accessible, extensible, and GUI-driven workflow for researchers and practitioners in forestry, ecology, and 3D vegetation modeling.
 The package also integrates interactive visualization tools for inspecting model quality and derived tree metrics.

-Key features of PyTLidar include:

--Loading and extracting point cloud data from .las and .laz files

--Automatic calculation of a range of initial parameters for the QSM model based on point cloud structure

--Generation of Voronoi partition (cover sets) of point cloud

--Detection of segments through topological analysis of cover sets

--Fitting of cylinders

--Calculation of various tree metrics including branch length and volume, crown volume, and more

--A user-friendly GUI  for batch or single-file processing

--Support for interactive 3D visualization of tree models and parameter tuning

--Batch data processing
+The ease of use and installation of PyTLidar is of great value to ecologists and other users that are less familiar with matlab and other more computationally technical tools.

+The key features of PyTLidar are a recreation of the TreeQSM core functionality, and an enhanced method of setting up experiments and viewing results.
+It provides functionality for loading and extracting point cloud data from .las and .laz files as well as automatic calculation of a range of initial parameters for the QSM model based on point cloud structure.
+The QSM creation methods include generation of a Voronoi partition of the point cloud, segment detection, and cylinder fitting.
+PyTLidar also calculates various tree metrics including branch length and volume, crown volume, and more, and provides these results in flat file form as well as visual graphics.
+QSMs are also output in an interactive html format which can be viewed directly in the GUI as well as saved and shared.
+All of this is packaged within a simple to use GUI as well as providing support for command line and direct Python interfacing.

 # Statement of Need